 Yes, we are happy to baptise your child whatever your family structure.
 We have celebrated Baptisms with one parent families and at weddings.
 All are welcome.

 Does it matter how many friends we invite to the Baptism service?

 There is no limit except the size of the church.
 We have had services for just the small family unit up to over a 100 guests.
 It is helpful for us to know the numbers so that we are prepared with sufficient Orders of Service.

-Please download our Baptism application form ALL SAINTS BAPTISM FORM.
-Please bring it to any of our 10.30am services and talk to us afterwards.
+Please fill in our Baptism application form below.
+Please come to any of our 10.30am services and talk to us afterwards.
 Why don’t you check out this website http://churchofenglandchristening.org for more information.